aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/canary_analysis.md

   progressDeadlineSeconds: 60
 {{< /output >}}

-Based on the above configuration, Flagger generates the following Kubernetes object:

-- deployment/detail-primary

-The primary deployment is considered the stable release of our `detail` service, by default all traffic is routed to this version and the target deployment is scaled to zero.
+Based on the above configuration, Flagger generates deployment/detail-primary Kubernetes object during canary analysis.
+This primary deployment is considered the stable release of our `detail` service, by default all traffic is routed to this version and the target deployment is scaled to zero.
 Flagger will detect changes to the target deployment (including secrets and configmaps) and will perform a canary analysis before promoting the new version as primary.

 The progress deadline represents the maximum time in seconds for the canary deployment to make progress before it is rolled back, defaults to ten minutes.